PatrickAlex2019/PhotoEditor/README.md

 - The navigation bar and status bar change color following the system
 - Remove & shield useless interface layout & buttons
 - Corrected language strings files for some countries
+- Remove some functional restrictions of the software itself
+- Optimize software internal compression format
 - Support shortcuts

 **➢ Thanks**